mariehuynh/whiteeye/README.md

 - We need to be able to batch process a lot of photos, which means using something like OpenCV to select the pupil area automatically for scanning.

-- We can build a bot that will scan public photos on social networking sites and alert people of possible cause for seeing an eye doctor.
+- We can build a service that will scan photos on social networking sites and alert people of possible cause for seeing an eye doctor.
+This would be opt-in only.

+## How you can help
+Again, we are engineers, not lawyers, doctors, graphics designers, or copy editors.
+Come help us make it better so that we can officially release something in app stores(for free)!

 ## For more information